Introduction to Cluster Algebras. Chapters 1-3

 The \emph{Loewner-Whitney Theorem} \cite{loewner, whitney} identifies the infinitesimal generators of $G_{\ge 0}$ as the \emph{Chevalley generators} of the corresponding Lie algebra.
 In pedestrian terms, each $n\times n$ TNN matrix can be written as a product of matrices of the form $x_i(t)$, $y_i(t)$, and $z_i(t)$, where each parameter $t$ is positive, the matrices $x_i(t)$ are defined by

-$y_i(t)$ is the transpose of $x_i(t)$, and $z_i(t)$ is the diagonal matrix with diagonal entries $(1,\dots,1, t, t^{-1}, 1, \dots, 1)$ where $t$ and $t^{-1}$ are in positions $i$ and $i+1$.
-This led G.~Lusztig \cite{lusztig} to the idea of extending the notion of total positivity to other semisimple groups~$G$, by defining the set~$G_{\ge 0}$ of TNN elements in~$G$ as the semigroup generated by the Chevalley generators.
+where the $t$ is in row $i$ of $x_i(t)$, $y_i(t)$ is the transpose of $x_i(t)$, and $z_i(t)$ is the diagonal matrix with diagonal entries $(1,\dots,1, t, t^{-1}, 1, \dots, 1)$ where $t$ and $t^{-1}$ are in positions $i$ and $i+1$.
+This led G.~Lusztig \cite{lusztig} to the idea of extending the notion of total positivity to other semisimple Lie groups~$G$, by defining the set~$G_{\ge 0}$ of TNN elements in~$G$ as the semigroup generated by the Chevalley generators.
 Lusztig proved that $G_{\ge 0}$ is a semialgebraic subset of~$G$, and described it by inequalities of the form $\Delta(x)\ge 0$ where $\Delta$ lies in the appropriate \emph{dual canonical basis}; see \cite[Section~5]{lusztig-survey}.
 A~simpler description in terms of \emph{generalized~minors}~\cite{fz-dbc} was given in~\cite{fz-osc}.

 A yet more general (if informal) concept is one of a \emph{totally positive} (or \emph{totally nonnegative}) (sub)variety of a given complex algebraic variety~$Z$.
 Vaguely, the idea is this: suppose that $Z$ comes equipped with a family $\mathbf\Delta$ of ``important'' regular functions on~$Z$.
-The corresponding TP (resp., TNN) variety $Z_{>0}$ (resp., $Z_{\ge 0}$) is the set of points at which all of these functions take positive (resp., nonnegative) values:
+The corresponding TP (resp., TNN) variety $Z_{>0}$ (resp., $Z_{\ge 0}$) is the set of points at which all of these functions take positive (resp., nonnegative) real values:

 If $Z$ is the affine space of $n\times n$ matrices (or $Z=\operatorname{GL}_n(\CC)$, or $Z=\operatorname{SL}_n(\CC)$), and $\mathbf\Delta$ is the set of all minors, then we recover the classical notions.
 One can restrict this construction to matrices lying in a given stratum of a Bruhat decomposition, or in a given \emph{double Bruhat cell}~\cite{fz-dbc, lusztig}.
 Another important example is the \emph{totally positive (resp., nonnegative) Grassmannian} consisting of the points in a usual Grassmann manifold where all Pl\"ucker coordinates can be chosen to be positive (resp., nonnegative).
 This construction can be extended to arbitrary partial flag manifolds, and more generally to homogeneous spaces $G/P$ associated to semisimple complex Lie groups.